Senior Stimulus Program: What Help Is Available for Older Adults

 Full Social Security benefits are available to those who are 62 years of age or older and have contributed to Social Security for at least ten years or over 40 calendar quarters of “covered employment” in total.

-Unless you qualify for benefits under someone else’s Social Security record, such as a parent, a spouse, or a former spouse, you must accumulate 40 calendar quarters of employment (or self-employment) during which you paid Social Security Taxes in order to qualify to receive any benefits under the U.S. Social Security program.
+Unless you qualify for benefits under someone else’s Social Security record, such as a parent, a spouse, or a former spouse, you must accumulate 40 calendar quarters of employment (or self-employment) during which you paid Social Security Taxes.
+This is necessary to qualify to receive any benefits under the U.S. Social Security program, also known as OASDI program.

 Additional financial assistance for seniors receiving Social Security payments may also be available, depending on eligibility.
 For example, during the COVID-19 pandemic, stimulus checks were automatically issued to Supplemental Security Income (SSI) and everyone who was actively receiving Social Security benefits at that time.